ReVx-Energy/ReVx_LV_GUI/README.md

 How to Use:

-1. Check Port in device port
+1. Check Port in device manager
 2. Select Corresponding port in bottom left section
 3. Click Start scan and see live parameter
 4. To modify Configuration: